 Research Degrees in the Faculty of Science, Engineering and Computing

 The Faculty offers three research degrees: MSc by Research, MPhil and PhD.
 These are potentially available in every School and subject area.
-Research students are a key and valued part of the activities of the Faculty: they help to build a strong research reputation, are vital members of the Research Centres of Excellence, assist in some of the labs, and occasionally aid in the teaching of undergraduate students.
+Research students are a key and valued part of the activities of the Faculty: they help to build a strong research reputation, are vital members of the Research Centres of Excellence, assist in some of the labs, and occasionally help with teaching undergraduate students.

-Some of the research areas covered by the Faculty range from environmental change, geological and crustal processes, fire and explosion studies, imaging research - including visual surveillance, molecular electronics and photonics, construction materials and sustainable technology, mobile information and network technologies, biomedical and pharmaceutical sciences and vision research through to studies on statelessness and identity.
+The research areas covered by the Faculty include environmental change, geological and crustal processes, fire and explosion studies, imaging research - including visual surveillance, molecular electronics and photonics, construction materials and sustainable technology, mobile information and network technologies, biomedical and pharmaceutical sciences and vision research.

 Recent successfully defended dissertations have been on topics as wide-ranging as: